PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 coherent commits and pushes without opening an additional pull request.

-The latest implementation unit shares one lazy `ModelIRPassStateScope` across each of two repeated constant-input-fold/redundant-Cast pairs.
-The three constant Pad/Pool/Cast specs remain before the two redundant-Cast specs.
-The first scope ends before legacy ExpandDims/Squeeze replacement and the second before normalization-Pad cleanup.
-The lowerer's registered-runner call characterization is now 141, down from 160 before the recent helper extractions.
+The latest implementation unit shares one lazy `ModelIRPassStateScope` across the fallback and primary absolute-final SE-FC/Gather-channel-fan-out pairs.
+A target-parameterized helper binds fallback work to `fallback_ir` with no Session LayoutState and primary work to the main ModelIR and Session layout state.
+Both scopes end before static-shape reconciliation.
+The lowerer's registered-runner call characterization is now 139, down from 160 before the recent helper extractions.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.